 - Select airbag / SRS in the menu.

 - Select Read Codes.
 The scanner will communicate with the airbag control module and retrieve the fault codes.
 You may get a code such as B1620 - Airbag unit internal failure.

 - If all the codes are in Stored status, go back one level, and select Clear Codes.
 Follow on-screen prompts to clear the airbag fault codes from your Hyundai control unit.

 Note that certain codes cannot be erased if you haven't fixed the problem that triggered the airbag light in the first place.
 In other words, if an internal fault code is active or if a crash is recorded, you won't be able to turn off the airbag light until you address these problems.

-To read and clear the airbag light on your Hyundai, you will need an OBD II diagnostic scanner that can retrieve airbag codes.
-Many Hyundai owners try to turn off the airbag light using a generic OBD-II code reader, but such scanners can't reset the Hyundai airbag light.
+To read and clear the airbag light on your Hyundai, you will need an OBD II diagnostic scanner to retrieve airbag codes.
+Many Hyundai owners try to turn off the airbag light using a generic OBD-II code reader, but such scanners can't reset the light of Hyundai airbag.

 Low Battery Voltage

 The airbag light may have turned on and stayed on after you jump start your Hyundai.
-This is typically caused due to the car battery being discharged and not providing the necessary voltage for the airbag module to function properly.
+This is typically caused due to the car battery being discharged and not providing the airbag module's necessary voltage to function properly.
 If the battery voltage drops below 9 volts, your Hyundai airbag light will come on and stay on until you clear the codes.

-When you scan the airbag module, you will get a fault code that states that under-voltage was detected by the airbag control unit.
+When you scan the airbag module, you will get a fault code that states that the airbag control unit was detected under-voltage.
 Make sure you replace your old battery (or fix any alternator problems).
 Otherwise, the airbag warning light will turn back on.